Investing

 (Source: Nationwide Financial)

-Despite living through the Great Recession and the COVID-19 pandemic, a majority of Millennial investors are optimistic about the future.
-The majority of Millennials also believe that they have strategies in place to protect their finances in the event of another financial crisis.
+Despite experiencing both the Great Recession and COVID-19 pandemic, most Millennial investors remain optimistic about the future.
+The majority also believe they have effective strategies to safeguard their finances during potential future crises.

 Get Stock Recommendations that 5X the Market!